Artwork for Paint the Pavement project selected; install date expected in June - Salisbury Post

 natalie.anderson@salisburypost.com

-SALISBURY — After looking through 32 submissions for the first Paint the Pavement project, the city on Monday made final selections for the five crosswalks in the Railwalk Arts District.
+SALISBURY — After looking through 32 submissions for the first Paint the Pavement project, the city made final selections for the five crosswalks in the Railwalk Arts District.

 Work for the project began last fall after city council members agreed to move forward with a downtown mural depicting the diversity and vibrancy of the Salisbury community.
 The Public Art Committee began accepting applications for artists of all ages and skills in April for a project intended to celebrate Salisbury’s diversity, history and creativity.